 No one can accurately predict where they will be in 10 years, but one thing is for certain, you’ll eventually have a discussion about money and your career.
 Whether you’re naming a number in the interview or submitting a raise request, it’s important to have a strategy.

-If you’re in the market for career advancement, the process will require you naming a number.
+Be Cautious About Committing To a Number: If you’re in the career market, the interview process will require you naming a number.
 When the interview dialogue turns to salary, naming the right number requires considering all unspoken nuances of the negotiation: If you don’t name a number then you’re not playing by the rules.
 If you do name a number then you may be cutting your options.

-Secondly, if you’re in the salary negotiation phase for a new job, look at long-term options.
-When it comes to the offered figure, keep in mind that may be based on the first 90 days.
+Be Open To Revisiting Negotiations: When it comes to the offered salary, keep in mind that may be based on the first 90 days.
 Will they be willing to increase the number after set period of orientation?
 Future benefits may also include rapid salary reviews, performance-based increases, professional development and position advancement opportunities, but only if you ask from the start.
 Carefully plan that your salary requirements have some flexibility to ensure that you stay in the running and to provide an open door for negotiating compensation after an offer has been made.

-So, you’ve got your number and have exceeded expectations, now it’s time for a raise request.
-Start by reviewing Negotiate With Confidence and before you stride in and you ask for what you deserve, consider your timing.
+Be Thinking About a Raise: So you’ve got your number and have exceeded expectations, now it’s time for a raise request.
+Before you stride in and you ask for what you deserve, consider your timing.
 Are you ready?
 Is your supervisor in the right frame of mind?
 And have you done your homework to determine how much your position is currently worth?

-Raise Requests can be tricky because it is an emotionally-triggered conversation.
+Raise Requests can be tricky because it leads to an emotionally triggered conversation.
 Your goal is to take emotion out of the content focus on what it is you bring to the organization.
 The right time for raise requests is when you are entering into the conversation with a plan for how your unique combination of talents and experience can add to the bottom line.

-Next, go back to your Negotiate With Confidence guide and develop your talking points.
+Be Prepared in Advance: Enter any negotiation with well-developed talking points.
 What are the stats in the department and organization when it comes to raises or annual cost-of-living increases?
 Is there a pattern, or lack there of?
 It helps to have these details in advance of a raise request discussion, especially if your supervisor claims that no one has received one in years.
-Also, include in your talking points why you deserve a raise, addressing contributions, your worth and possibly what the competition is doing.
+Also, include in your talking points why you deserve a raise, addressing contributions that you’ve made, reinforcing your worth, and possibly what the competition is doing.